nus-cs2113-AY2324S2/ip/README.md

 # Erii Project Template
-Erii is a versatile Java project designed to streamline task management and productivity.
+Erii is a versatile Java project designed to streamline task management and productivity with a story based user expeirence.
 This README outlines the setup process and provides an overview of Erii's functionalities.

 ## Setting up in IntelliJ
 Prerequisites: JDK 11, update IntelliJ to the latest version.